RossIV/mrd5-web-poc/README.md

 **Transact MRD5** BLE reader directly in the browser using the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).

-It re-implements the GATT flow proven in the RoboJackets `apiary-mobile` Android app (`Mrd5Manager.kt` / `CardRead.kt`, commit `d75cc401`): connect → discover the MLDP service → enable notifications on the data characteristic → receive ASCII card-read text, debounce 80 ms, parse, and display.

 ## Security & disclaimer

 This tool does **not** break, bypass, or weaken any encryption, key, or security protocol.